giovanni-iannaccone/eikon/README.md

 - Command-Line Utility: Use the library directly from the command line for quick tasks

 > [!WARNING]
-> The library is in development, everything can change in any moment
+> The library is in development, everything can change at any moment

 ## 👨‍💻 Installation
 1. Clone the repository: